Snowflake-Labs/sfquickstarts/site/sfguides/src/build_collaborative_large_language_vision_models_to_detect_pnemonia_with_landingai_and_snowflake/build_collaborative_large_language_vision_models_to_detect_pnemonia_with_landingai_and_snowflake.md

 author: Naveen Thomas
 id: build_collaborative_large_language_vision_models_to_detect_pnemonia_with_landingai_and_snowflake
 summary: This guide shows how to use LandingLens and Snowflake to create a computer vision model that detects pneumonia in X-ray images.
-categories: data-science, data-applications
+categories: data-science, data-applications, healthcare, data-science-&-ai, app-development
 environments: web
 status: Published
-tags: Getting Started, Data Science, LandingAI, LVM, Data Applications
+tags: Getting Started, Data Science, LandingAI, LVM, Data Applications, healthcare

 # Computer Vision Models with LandingLens on Snowflake